scriptrdotio/demos-trackingsimulator/README.md

 - *directionservice*: wraps a direction service, currently Google Map Directions.
 Returns a route (points) from an origin to a destination
 - *util*: provides utiliy functions (generate id, transform polyline into an array of points, etc.)

+UI components are respectively distributed in /css, /html, /static and /scripts.

 ## Configuration
 - Create channel as anonymous publish/subscribe with "city_channel" as name.
 - Google Map directions API key